MDRC’s Career and Technical Education Projects

 MIDDLE AND HIGH SCHOOL STUDENTS

-Next Generation California Partnership Academies is a replication of MDRC’s study of career academies — small learning communities within larger high schools that combine academic and technical curricula related to a career theme and provide students with work-based learning experiences.
+Next Generation California Partnership Academies is a replication of MDRC’s study of career academies—small learning communities within larger high schools that combine academic and technical curricula related to a career theme and provide students with work-based learning experiences.
 MDRC’s original study found long-term impacts on earnings for students who participated in career academies.
-This new study, centered on career academies that receive enhanced technical assistance from the California Department of Education, will follow students for 12 years and measure impacts on educational attainment, employment, and earnings.
+This study, centered on career academies that receive enhanced technical assistance from the California Department of Education, will follow students for 12 years and measure impacts on educational attainment, employment, and earnings.

-AT-RISK YOUNG PEOPLE AND ADULTS
+YOUNG PEOPLE AND ADULTS

 GED Bridge is testing whether a career-focused GED program at Northeast Wisconsin Technical College can help more students pass the high school equivalency exam and go on to college and careers.
 The program includes a curriculum that integrates material from the fields of health care and business and helps students identify the courses of study that are right for them.
 GED Bridge builds on the lessons of LaGuardia Community College’s Bridge to College and Careers program, which was found to increase high school equivalency exam pass rates and improve college enrollment and persistence.